BUCHER, Sir (Francis

 FRANCIS ROBERT ROY BUCHER

-was born 31 August 1895 in North Leith, Edinburgh, the son of David
+was born 31 August 1895 in North Leith, Edinburgh, and died at

 Smith Bucher (1868-died